-- If you are travelling as an independent tourist, you need to put in mind the road use rules as traffic in Uganda follows the left hand, consider the type of safari vehicle to use, the routes to take for particular destinations, attractions on different micro destinations, accommodation establishments and their categories that is luxury/upmarket, midrange/standard or budget/basic not forgetting basis about community norms so as not to conflict with the locals.
+- If you are travelling as an independent tourist, you need to put in mind the road use rules as traffic in Uganda follows the left hand, consider the type of safari vehicle to use, the routes to take for particular destinations, attractions on different micro destinations, accommodation establishments and their categories that are luxury/upmarket, midrange/standard or budget/basic not forgetting basis about community norms so as not to conflict with the locals.

 - The flights to and from Uganda is also a point of concern.
 The International flights have different arrival and departure times some of which are late in the night.
 Thus, it is very significant to send your flight details to the travel agent to avoid getting stuck at Entebbe International Airport after arriving or missing your departure flight due to clashes in the Itinerary.